raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- task ---

-**Test:** Your trophy should spin twice each time your load the page.
+**Test:** Your trophy should spin twice each time you load the page.

 **Tip:** You can click the arrow next to 'Autorun' to reload your webpage and see the animation again.